kermitdafrog8/tde-slackbuilds/README.md

 Once any git repository has been cloned, further downloads are updates only[2], giving the best options - only fetching what is needed, and incremental updates.

 The git repositories are cloned to 'src/cgit'

 ---

-***Building a pre-release from snapshot sources***

-This option has been retained for updating any builds already based on these sources.
-New builds should use the R14.0.6 archives.

----